 - Regular meetings with an in-school learning coach *, usually a senior leader or teaching and learning leader.

 - Completion of a learning log during the programme, leading to an action plan.

 * Identified and provided by the participant’s school

-We aiming to start the programme after October half term.
+We aiming to start the programme after Easter 2021.
 We will publish final details shortly.

 £350 per person, or £300 for MTSA member schools.
 3 for 2 offer available.